mikecroucher/awesome-MATLAB/README.md

 * [IFISS](http://www.maths.manchester.ac.uk/~djs/ifiss/) - IFISS is a graphical package for the interactive numerical study of incompressible flow problems which can be run under Matlab or Octave.
 * [Wavelab](http://statweb.stanford.edu/~wavelab/Wavelab_850/index_wavelab850.html) - WaveLab is a collection of Matlab functions that have been used by the authors and collaborators to implement a variety of algorithms related to wavelet analysis.
 * [emgr](http://gramian.de) - Empirical gramian framework for model reduction and system identification.
-* [VLFeat](http://www.vlfeat.org/) - The VLFeat open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.
-* [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
-It is simple, efficient, and can run and learn state-of-the-art CNNs.
-Many pre-trained CNNs for image classification, segmentation, face recognition, and text detection are available.
-* [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This toolbox is meant to facilitate the manipulation of images and video in Matlab.
-Its purpose is to complement, not replace, Matlab's Image Processing Toolbox, and in fact it requires that the Matlab Image Toolbox be installed.

 # Resources